Find out about treatment for vaginal discharge in advanced cervical cancer.

 - Change sanitary pads frequently

-- Use a deodorising spray around her bed or in the toilet before changing her pads - some of these do help.
-If she doesn’t like the deodorant smell, she could try essential oils or an air filter
+- Use a deodorising spray around the bed or in the toilet before changing pads - some of these do help.
+Or try essential oils or an air filter

 - Avoid using bubble bath and perfumed soaps around the vaginal area.
 These can destroy the normal vaginal discharge that helps protect against infections.